 If you get an infection while using CLONAC, tell your doctor.
 This medicine may hide some of the signs of an infection (pain, fever, swelling, redness).
 You may think, mistakenly, that you are better or that the infection is not serious.

-Do not take any other medicines used to treat arthritis while you are taking CLONAC without first telling your doctor.
-This includes:
+Do not take any of the following medicines while you are using CLONAC without first telling your doctor:

 - other salicylates

 - other medicines containing diclofenac (e.g. Voltaren tablets, Voltaren Emulgel)

 If you take these medicines together with CLONAC, they may cause unwanted effects.